Operation Bolero

 In May 1942, with a tentative target date for Roundup of April 1943, the Operations Division of the War Department and USAAF Headquarters drafted plans to transport and house a million American troops: 525,000 ground troops, 240,000 air force troops, and 235,000 from Services of Supply.
-Arnold's plan to Marshall called for the basing by April 1, 1943, of 21 heavy bomb groups (B-17 and B-24), 8 medium bomb groups (B-26 and B-25), 9 light bomb groups (A-20), 17 fighter groups (P-38, P-39, P-40, and P-47), 6 observation groups, and 8 transport groups—a total of 69 combat groups plus their service units.
+Arnold's plan to Marshall called for the basing by 1 April 1943, of 21 heavy bomb groups (Boeing B-17 Flying Fortress and Consolidated B-24 Liberator), 8 medium bomb groups (Martin B-26 Marauder and North American B-25 Mitchell), 9 light bomb groups (Douglas A-20 Havoc), 17 fighter groups (Lockheed P-38 Lightning, Bell P-39 Airacobra, Curtiss P-40 Warhawk, and Republic P-47 Thunderbolt), 6 observation groups, and 8 transport groups—a total of 69 combat groups plus their service units.

 General Arnold met with RAF Air Chief Marshal Charles Portal at the end of May 1942 and presented the U.S. schedule for the arrival of U.S. Army Air Forces into the theater by March 1943, totalling 3,649 aircraft.
 The proposed build-up anticipated 15 groups in July, 35 by November and 66 by March, excluding observation squadrons.
 Arnold anticipated that by the April 1 deadline, the combat units of the Eighth Air Force would have 800 heavy bombers, 600 medium bombers, 342 light bombers, and 960 fighters.
 (At the time the actual strength of the Eighth in the United Kingdom was 1,871 troops and no aircraft).